 If you’re in the business world, or follow the news, you’ve likely come across the words globalization, localization, and internationalization.
+You might even find yourself asking ‘what is the difference between localization and internationalization?’
+Or you might be wondering what the difference is between globalization and internationalization.
 As the world continues to shrink, boundaries and borders are dissolving and the concept of a “global village” is becoming more prevalent each day.
 As companies continue seeking to make their products and services available worldwide, it’s important to have a solid understanding of the nuances of these three concepts.

 Globalization is the concept of bringing different countries and economies together to create an interconnected community.
 For businesses, this refers to getting their product to market in different countries around the world.
 Globalization is ubiquitous in today’s marketplace, and all you have to do is take a look at any of your household items and chances are you’ll see it at work.

 Your glassware could be from Italy, your silverware could be manufactured in China, and your furniture could be imported from Sweden.
 Travel to a different country and you’ll see American businesses on nearly every street corner, as well.
 Globalization also transcends physical products and includes digital products and services that span oceans and borders.
 The advantages of globalization for businesses are immense and it is a trillion-dollar industry.